jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 ---
 title: Diatonic modes
 slug: diatonic-modes
-abstract: The seven modes of the major scale, including the familiar major ("Ionian") and natural minor ("Aeolian") scales, describe the harmonic environments of the chords in a major key.
+abstract: The seven modes of the major scale, including the familiar major ("Ionian") and natural minor ("Aeolian"), describe the harmonic environments of diatonic chords.
 ---

 ## What are diatonic modes